mathLab/deal2lkit/README.md

 1. Deal.II Requirements:
 ========================

-The distributed source code requires the deal.II 8.0 library or greater.
-It is used regularly with the development release of deal.II, and a CMakeLists.txt file which will allow you to compile it with later deal.II versions has been included.
+The distributed source code requires the deal.II 8.3 library or greater.
+It is used regularly with the development release of deal.II.

-In what follows, we assume that the user has installed the deal.II library in the directory

-	DEAL_II_DIR

-and that the user has defined the enviroment variable `DEAL_II_DIR` to point to the correct location.
-If this enviroment variable is not set, the user should specify it by hand when running cmake in order for cmake to properly locate the deal.II library.

 2. Installation procedure:
 ==========================

-The provided archive should be unzipped in a dedicated subdirectory, with the commands

-	cd PATH_WHERE_YOU_WANT_THIS_CODE
-	tar xvfz dealii-sak.tgz

-or cloned using git
+Clone the Swiss Army Knife using

 	git clone https://github.com/luca-heltai/dealii-sak.git